Does Wearing A Brace Help Prevent Injury

 This type of post-injury experience with braces is common, but when it comes to preventing injury, the effectiveness of braces can be a much more wishy-washy subject.
 Let us take a look at the top 3 types of braces and what we know:

-Specifically looking at back braces, which are most popular amongst physical laborers where heavy lifting is a daily requirement (like warehouse workers and airport baggage handlers), the Centre for Disease Control reported the findings of multiple studies analysed by the National Institute for Occupational Safety and Health (NIOSH) in 1996.
+Specifically looking at back braces, which are most popular amongst physical labourers where heavy lifting is a daily requirement (like warehouse workers and airport baggage handlers), the Centre for Disease Control reported the findings of multiple studies analysed by the National Institute for Occupational Safety and Health (NIOSH) in 1996.
 They could not specifically link the use of back braces with preventing back injury (the leading cause of workman’s compensation claims) claiming insufficient scientific evidence to support or refute the assertion on which many back braces are sold.

-Seemingly outdated, the 1996 report has been followed up with a few studies, including a 2015 report which also found low correlation between back braces (or back belts) and injury prevention.
-Experts conclude instead that low back pain and low back injuries are best prevented by implementing ergonomics programs that educate workers about proper lifting techniques and that redesign workplace settings to make lifting less hazardous.
+Seemingly outdated, the 1996 report has been followed up with a few studies, including a 2015 report which also found a low correlation between back braces (or back belts) and injury prevention.
+Experts conclude instead that low back pain and low back injuries are best prevented by implementing ergonomics programs that educate workers about proper lifting techniques and that redesign workplace setting to make lifting less hazardous.

 Inconsistent evidence across various scientific studies involving prophylactic bracing of the knee both support and refute the claims that knee braces prevent injury.
 Knee braces are worn largely by athletes either recovering from an injury or surgery, or in efforts to proactively stop an injury from happening.

-The knee cap is surrounded by crucial cartilage, tendons, and ligaments, like the anterior cruciate ligament (ACL), which can be strained or torn with overuse, hyperextension, and severe impact.
+The kneecap is surrounded by crucial cartilage, tendons, and ligaments, like the anterior cruciate ligament (ACL), which can be strained or torn with overuse, hyperextension, and severe impact.
 A 2016 study which looked at changes in lower limb muscle function with prophylactic knee bracing suggested that “prophylactic knee bracing may help to provide stability to the knee joint by increasing the active stiffness of the hamstrings and vasti muscles later in the landing phase rather than by altering the timing of muscle forces.”

 A previous 2010 study, however, which focused specifically on football players and injuries to the medial collateral ligament (MCL) found that preventative knee bracing did not consistently reduce MCL injuries.
 Most knee brace studies aimed at answering the question “do knee braces prevent injury?” go back and forth and claim that further evidence and study is required to make a sound scientific recommendation.